-HONORS BIOLOGY SEMINAR BIO 418
+BIO 418 HONORS BIOLOGY SEMINAR

-A class discussion of current developments in the life sciences.
+This class will discuss current developments in the life sciences.

-GENETICS BIO 431
+BIO GENETICS 431

 This course is designed to provide understanding of the principles of heredity in plants and animals.
 Inheritance at both the familial and population levels and the biochemical basis of heredity are stressed.
 Application of genetics to medical and evolutionary problems is considered.
 Prerequisite: BIO132, CHE 332.